AlenPaunov/pb-interactive-course/EN/03-Conditional-Statements-Advanced/02-Introduction.md

 |Apple|1.30|1.60|
 |Kiwi|2.20|3.00|

-- We want to calculate the price for certain product and day [/slide]
+We want to calculate the price for certain product and day

-[slide]
-# Pseudocode: Marketplace
+Pseudocode: Marketplace

 ```csharp
 Read the input
 If product is banana